Representing the Disciplinary Structure of Physics: A Comparative Evaluation of Graph and Text Embedding Methods

 \subsection{Evaluation}

 What makes a good embedding?
 There are a multitude of ways in which the parameters of each embedding method can be tuned, and many other ways to judge ``similarity'' or distance'' between two embedded entities.
-Because we are interested in how each of the two main families of embedding methods can encode the hierarchical disciplinary structure of physics, we evaluate the embeddings based on how well they reflect an existing hierarchical categorization method, the Physics and Astronomy Classification Scheme (PACS)~\parencite{PhysicsAstronomyClassification2008}.
 We summarize the embedding and evaluation framework in Figure~\ref{fig:eval}.